Aden-Q/short-url/README.md

 We use the command runner [just](https://github.com/casey/just) as a makefile alternative.

+We use `direnv` and .envrc so that we can create new migrations with less pain.

 The current components include:
 + A bare bone Web app
 + Version bump and autotag for release